iholy19/AI-in-signal-and-audio-processing/README.md

 # AI-in-signal-and-audio-processing
-This repository is created for the purpose of assignments which are learned in this course at EPITA
+This repository is created for the purpose of assignments that are learned in this course at EPITA

+# Team-Work
+- Sameera Holy SHEIK ABDULLAH
+- Mugil Raja RAMAMOORTHY KOLANCHI